collective/Products.EasyNewsletter/docs/index.rst

 1. Add a EasyNewsletter instance, fill in the form and save it.

+2. If you whant write a simple mannually mailing, you can add an Issue and fill it out with you text.

-2. Go to criteria tab and add the criteria, which shall be applied to *all* of your Newsletters, e.g. "Items Type".
+3. Or if you whant use collections to collect you content first, then you can add an Issue, go to criteria tab and add the criteria, which shall be applied to *all* of your Newsletters, e.g. "Items Type".

+TODO...

 3. Add a Newsletter instance, fill in the form and save it.